 No, don’t worry, I don’t mean I caused another diplomatic incident, this time by mispronouncing something, I mean I actually took a lesson in Spanish pronunciation …

 My day began at 7am, which was exceedingly painful after being on milonga time!
 I dragged myself down to the breakfast room and then set up my office for the morning.

 I survived my first day back at work, finishing shortly after 1pm.

 Spanish pronunciation lesson

 Next on the agenda was a Spanish lesson … of sorts.

 Judit’s a great teacher!
-I now fully understand why Steph raves about her.
 We started with the easy bits.
 First, you pretty much pronounce everything in Spanish (but for H).
 Second, pronunciation of the vowels never changes.
 Both are, of course, massively simpler than in English.